Interim Management as a sustainable solution for your company

 - Crisis management: In situations where a company is facing a crisis, an Interim Manager with experience in crisis management and restructuring can be called in to get the company back on track.

-- Bottleneck of a quantitative or qualitative nature on the customer side
+An Interim Manager typically works under the following conditions:- Bottleneck of a quantitative or qualitative nature on the customer side

 - Temporary assignment